sujith-eag/personal-site/content/docs/bash-linux/Terminal-3pipes-filters.md

 ## Filters

-A filter is a program like `wc` and `sort` that transforms a stream of input into a stream output.    <br />
+A filter is a program like `wc` and `sort` that transforms a stream of input into a stream output.
-All standard Unix tools work like this, they read from standard input, do something with what they have read and write to standard output.    <br />
+All standard Unix tools work like this, they read from standard input, do something with what they have read and write to standard output.
 This programming model is called `pipes and filters`